 Request for resolution plan;

-Mode of Course: Text Material (PPts+ Weekend Live Classes through Google Meet)
+Mode of Course: Text Material (PPts+ Weekend Live Classes/Recorded lectures through Google Meet)

 Course Duration: 1 Month

-September batch was a grand success.
-We are open for october batch.
+September and October batch was a grand success.
+We are open for the December batch.

 Registration procedure and fee details